fabbbiob/TrainingContent/CONTRIBUTING.md

 4. Copy your fork to your computer.
 To do this, open Git Bash.
 At the command prompt enter:
 =======
 1. Set up a GitHub account so you can contribute to this project.
 If you haven't done this already, please go to [GitHub Home] and do it now.
 2. Set up your machine with Git.
-Follow the instructions in the [Setting up Git Tutorial][Set Up Git].
+Follow the instructions in the [Setting up Git Tutorial].
 3. Create your own fork of this repository.
 To do this, at the top of the page,  click the **Fork** button.
 4. Copy your fork to your local machine.
 To do this, go open GitBash.
 At the command prompt enter:
 >>>>>>> Fix CONTRIBUTING Markdown minor render bugs